In January 2020, the London Short Film Festival hosted the first ever UK pilot in cinemas of the National Theatre’s smart caption glasses.

-Launched in 2018 by the National Theatre, following a year of testing with deaf and hard of hearing audiences, smart caption glasses have already been in use for 80% of their productions on the South Bank.
+This was launched in 2018 by the National Theatre.
+This followed a year of testing with deaf and hard of hearing audiences.
+Smart caption glasses have already been in use for 80% of their productions on the South Bank.

-The glasses piloted ‘live’ for the first time in January use sound and a transcript of the dialogue directly onto the lenses.
+The glasses piloted ‘live’ for the first time in January.
+They work by using sound and a transcript of the dialogue directly onto the lenses.
 This gives the wearers the option to use either of the options or a combination depending on their individual needs.
 The service was developed by Accenture and the NT using Moverio BT-350 smart glasses (Epsom designed and manufactured the glasses).

 In a press statement UK Cinema Association Chief Executive Phil Clapp said: